tflori/riki-concepts/README.md

 - Guide: A book that describes how to start with a new project using this framework
 - Documentation: The documentation of the framework in the latest stable version (somehow synced)
 - Exchange: A forum similar to the concept of stack exchange
-- Contribute: A guide how to contribute to this framework
+- Contribute: A guide how to contribute to this framework (static page)

 ## Homepage and UX concept